Genre: Black Comedy

 Known for her work as a UK television comedy actress, Alice Lowe made her move into film with her screenwriting debut Sightseers, directed by Ben Wheatley, in which she also starred as the hapless Tina.
 After premiering at Cannes, Sightseers went on to receive several accolades, Empire’s Best British Film, as well as acting and screenplay awards for Alice.

 Prevenge is Alice’s directorial feature debut.
 She wrote, starred in, and directed it whilst 7-8 months pregnant with her first child, who also appears in the film.
-Alice has just been nominated by BIFA for ‘Best Debut Director’.
+The dark comedy earned her a BIFA nomination for ‘Best Debut Director’.